Law firm: India

 There is more information available for entry level associates.
-First-year lawyers earn anywhere between INR 8,000 to INR 1,10,000 per month.
+First-year lawyers may earn anywhere between INR 8,000 to INR 1,10,000 per month.
 Tier 1 law firms provide the best pay package, of about INR 15,00,000 annually.
-There is wide difference in the salary range depends on the city, law firm, and university of the candidate.
-The salary is higher in cities like Mumbai and Delhi NCR as opposed to other cities like Kolkata, Pune, Ahmedabad, etc.
+There is a wide difference in the salary range depending on the city, law firm, and university of the candidate.
+For instance, the salary is higher in cities like Mumbai and Delhi NCR as opposed to other cities like Kolkata, Pune, Ahmedabad, etc.

 Location

-Most law firms are located in "law office" buildings of various sizes, ranging from modest one-story buildings to some of the tallest skyscrapers in the world (though only in 2004, Paul Hastings was the first firm to put its name on a skyscraper).
+Most law firms are located in law office buildings of various sizes, ranging from modest one-story buildings to some of the tallest skyscrapers in the world (In 2004, Paul Hastings was the first firm to put its name on a skyscraper).

-In late 2001, it was widely publicized that John C. Dearie's personal injury plaintiffs' firm in the state of New York has been experimenting with bus-sized "mobile law offices."
+In late 2001, it was widely publicized that John C. Dearie's personal injury plaintiffs' firm in the state of New York has been experimenting with bus-sized mobile law offices.
 The firm insists that it does not "chase ambulances".
 It claims that a law office on wheels is more convenient for personal injury plaintiffs, who are often recovering from severe injuries and thus find it difficult to travel far from their homes for an intake interview.